ptrd/kwik/readme.md

      -Z,--use0RTT                   use 0-RTT if possible (requires -H and -R)

 If you do not provide the `--http09` or the `--keepAlive` option, the Quic connection will be closed immediately after setup.

+### Server

+To run the server, execute `java -cp kwik.jar net.luminis.quic.server.Server` with the following arguments:
+- certificate file
+- private key file
+- port number
+- www directory to serve

+This will start the server in retry-mode (see https://quicwg.org/base-drafts/rfc9000.html#name-address-validation-using-re).
+To run without retry-mode, add the `--noRetry` flag as first argument.

+A plain Kwik server will only provide "HTTP/0.9", which is a very simplified form of HTTP/1, which the QUIC implementors have been using for early testing.
+To add HTTP/3 to Kwik, just grab the latest `flupke-plugin.jar` from the [Flupke](https://bitbucket.org/pjtr/flupke) project and it to the classpath, e.g. `java -cp kwik.jar:flupke-plugin.jar net.luminis.quic.server.Server`.

 ## Contact